 - Convertible compartments: This allows you to make your fridge more flexible by converting your freezer to a chiller if needed.
 Check out Samsung RT46K237DX for this function.

-- Instaview: This InstaView Door-in-Door function allows you to see the contents in the fridge without opening the door = no cold air loss.
-Check out this LG 601 Litre Side-by-Side Fridge. or the French Door model (they also have it in matt black).
+- Instaview: This InstaView Door-in-Door function allows you to see the contents in the refrigerator without opening the door = no cold air loss.
+Check out this LG 601 Litre Side-by-Side Fridge. or the French Door model (they also have it in matte black).
 You can also check out Samsung’s Family Hub Multi Door Fridge with the Instaview function.

-- Touch screens with digital smarts: Smart TVs are now the norm, and soon our fridges will all turn smart too.
+- Touch screens with digital smarts: Smart TVs are now the norm, and soon our refrigerators will all turn smart too.

 Colour & Finish